orz-forks/cryfs-web-next/frontend/pages/howitworks.md

 The works also contain a detailed description of the inner workings of CryFS.

 The current version meets all security goals regarding confidentiality of file contents, size, metadata and directory structure.
-The integrity goals mentioned in the thesis are not fully implemented yet.
+The integrity goals mentioned in the thesis are also implemented as of version 0.10.0.
-The current version protects the encrypted blocks from being modified by an attacker, since it uses an authenticated encryption scheme like <var>aes-256-gcm</var>.
-However, it doesn't prevent an attacker yet from rolling back the filesystem by replacing blocks with an earlier valid version of the same block.
+The 0.9.x versions protect the encrypted blocks from being modified by an attacker, since they use an authenticated encryption scheme like <var>aes-256-gcm</var>, but they don't prevent an attacker from rolling back the filesystem by replacing blocks with an earlier valid version of the same block yet.
-This issue will be addressed in future versions.

 </Container>
 </section>